 Wan Dan Hor + Vermicelli from Bunga Raya

-This New Lynn gem is one of our favourite Malaysian restaurants and that’s because it’s also home to one of out favourite noodle dishes of all time.
-Wan dan hor can be found at many Malaysian and Chinese restaurants, however, none of them can do it as well as Bunga Raya.
-There are two versions of this dish on the menu, the original or the addition of vermicelli, which is the one you should be going for.
-The vermicelli noodles have been fried to form crispiness to counteract with the soft rice noodles that are drenched in an egg gravy — a little tweak that makes a big difference.
+Tucked away in New Lynn, this tasty Malaysian restaurant is home to one seriously delicious noodle dish.
+Wan dan hor is something often found at Malaysian and Chinese restaurants, but no one does it better than Bunga Raya.
+There are two versions of this dish on the menu, the original or one with the addition of vermicelli, which is what we recommend.
+Fried vermicelli noodles offer a perfectly crispy counterbalance to the soft rice noodles, drenched in an egg gravy — a little tweak that makes a big difference.

 Number 37 from Xi’An Food Bar

 A dish that so iconic that the people behind the counter usually assume it’s what you’re after the moment you walk through the doors (and usually they’re right) The Number 37 is something else.
-Served with pulled pork sitting atop the bed of noodles surrounded by a pool of spicy chilli sauce, we can guarantee these will be some of the sauciest noodles you have ever tried.
+Pulled pork sits atop a bed of noodles surrounded by a pool of spicy chilli sauce in what we can promise will be some of the sauciest noodles you have ever tried.